 - Reduce Potable Water Usage

-- Install Trasar 3D monitoring at the Oak Street Chiller Plant (OSCP) and Vet Med Chiller Plant.
+1. Install Trasar 3D monitoring at the Oak Street Chiller Plant (OSCP) and Vet Med Chiller Plant.

-- Explore optimization of Abbott Cooling Tower and RO as a whole system.
+3. Explore optimization of Abbott Cooling Tower and RO as a whole system.

-- Monitor the feed water going into the RO at Abbott to allow for independent determination of the RO efficiency.
+4. Monitor the feed water going into the RO at Abbott to allow for independent determination of the RO efficiency.

-- Monitor any existing Cooling Tower blowdown meters to compare operation with the observed chemistry.
+5. Monitor any existing Cooling Tower blowdown meters to compare operation with the observed chemistry.

-- Initiate piloting of Nanofiltration of Oak Street Sub-soil drainage water as make-up for cooling tower.
+1. Initiate piloting of Nanofiltration of Oak Street Sub-soil drainage water as make-up for cooling tower.

-- Conduct pilot investigation of non-chemical water treatment (especially VRTX) technologies for stand-alone towers.
+2. Conduct pilot investigation of non-chemical water treatment (especially VRTX) technologies for stand-alone towers.

+The first action item, the installation of the Trasar 3D monitoring at OSCP, has already been completed.
 The 3D Trasar technology is installed on the cooling towers at Abbott, as well as the boilers at Abbott.
 The link for the information on the 3D Trasar for boilers is http://www.nalco.com/services/3d-trasar-boilers.htm.